8 8.2 Developing Presentation Skills

 Icon for the Creative Commons Attribution 4.0 International License

-Technical Writing Essentials Copyright © 2019 by Suzan Last and Monika Smith is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+Technical Writing Essentials Copyright © 2019 by Suzan Last is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.

 Share This Book